 The Recovery Audit Contractor (RAC) program

 The Recovery Audit Contractor program, created by the Medicare Modernization Act of 2003, made permanent by the Tax Relief and Health Care Act of 2006, and expanded nationwide by the Affordable Care Act of 2010, pays contingency-fee auditors a percentage of improper payments they recover from hospitals.
 RAC auditors aggressively challenged "short" inpatient stays (1-2 day inpatient admissions) as inappropriate, leading hospitals to defensively classify more stays as observation.
-The result: a dramatic rise in observation status nationwide and in Georgia.

 The Two-Midnight Rule (CMS-1599-F)